 Peleg's brother Joktan is listed as having thirteen sons.
 All of their names have been traced to places in Arabia, suggesting that Joktan is the main father of the Arabs.(26) Joktan's name means "he will be made little," and sure enough, the Arabs were not considered important until the rise of Islam.

 Here I should point out that a lot of what passes for discussion about the races of mankind is ridiculous.
 There is really only one species of human being.
 We know this because a person from the most exotic ethnic background can marry someone from any other ethnic background and have healthy children.
 For instance, we refer to the children of white and black parents as "mulatto."
 We have several names for someone whose parents are half white and half Asian or American Indian, such as Amerasian, Eurasian, half-breed and Mestizo.
 And there is a whole nation of 14 million people whose ancestry is part black, part Asian: Madagascar.
-The only reason why we haven't seen more interracial marriage is that there are real cultural clashes when it happens; until the second half of the twentieth century, for example, our society frowned on it and called it "miscegenation."
-Nowadays there is enough of it that our government is hard pressed to come up with satisfactory terms to classify people of multiracial ancestry, without offending anybody.
+The only reason why we haven't seen more interracial marriage is that there are real cultural clashes when it happens; in the United States, for example, society used to frown upon it and call it "miscegenation."
+In late twentieth-century Vietnam, children of mixed ancestry were put at the bottom of the social ladder, because their fathers were likely to be enemy (French or American) soldiers, while in nearby Thailand and the Philiipines, the Hollywood influence is strong enough to make white ancestry a plus.
+Nowadays there is enough racial mixing that the government is hard pressed to come up with satisfactory terms to classify people of multiracial ancestry, without offending anybody.